revel/revel.github.io/manual/tool.md

-		package     package a Revel application (e.g. for deployment) clean       clean a Revel application's temp files test        run all tests from the command-line
+		package     package a Revel application (e.g. for deployment) clean       clean a Revel application's temp files test        run all tests from the command-line version     displays the Revel Framework and Go version

 	Use "revel help [command]" for more information.